ScotteSolutionsLtd/payeezyjsv2/README.md

 Merchant Demo: https://demo.globalgatewaye4.firstdata.com/login

-This module requires configuration settings from your Payeezy Developer and Merchant account logins:
+This module requires configuration settings from your Payeezy Developer portal and Merchant Demo logins:

 * `API Key`:         From your Payeezy account
 * `API Secret`:      From your Payeezy account